Long Island Work Injury Lawyer Handling Common Workplace Injury Cases Throughout Manhattan, Nassau County and Suffolk

 Of the top 10 leading causes of work-related hospitalizations, 9 were due to unintentional injury, while only one (assault) was due to intentional injury.

 What are the Most Common Workers’ Compensation Injury Claims?

 Every workers’ compensation attorney at our firm has handled all types of accidents and injuries, from fractures and strains to permanent and catastrophic injuries, including fatal injuries:

-If you suffered a serious injury on the job in NYC, you should hire an experienced workers’ comp lawyer as soon as possible to protect your rights and maximize your benefits.
+If you suffered a serious injury on the job in New York, you should hire an experienced Manhattan or Long Island work injury lawyer as soon as possible to protect your rights and maximize your benefits.
 To get the best result, your attorney must understand the medical and legal issues involved, the type of work you do, how much you earn, whether you expect to lose time from work and whether your injuries are expected to be permanent.

 Every New York and Long Island work injury lawyer at our firm has handled all types of accidents and injuries, from fractures and strains to permanent and catastrophic injuries.
 The most common types of workplace injuries include the following:

 Back and neck injuries are by far the most common work-related injuries.
 A serious back or neck injury can affect your whole body and cause disabling pain, resulting in extended lost time from work.
 Fully half of all workers’ compensation and Social Security Disability claims handled by our legal team are back and neck injuries.
 Yet employers and insurers tend to be skeptical of back injuries, and such claims are frequently denied.